robert19066/H-Suite-C-/README.md

 # HSuite

+v4 Status: Working on new features. please ignore the cmake stuff its only for testing purposes.

 A comprehensive C++ utility library providing elegant solutions for common programming tasks, from fancy terminal output to LLM integration.

 ## 📦 Installation